mary-brooks/Company-Home-Page/README.md

 My solution to the Company Home Page project has the following features:

 - A sticky header and navigation
-- Responsive design using flexbox and media queries
+- Responsive design using Flexbox and media queries
 - Dynamic layout that adjusts to different screen sizes

 ## ⚡ Technologies Used